-Among the members are candidates who are suggested by the Federal Government and the Regional/Community Governments.
-The Board members are appointed for six years by the Council of Ministers of the Federal Government.
-Even if one could say that, in practice, the Centre is able to function independently, some political pressures are not excluded on touchy issues (for instance, in the migration field).
+say that, in practice, the Centre is able to function independently, some political pressures are not excluded on touchy issues (for instance, in the migration field).
+The budget awarded to the Centre has evolved along the following line over the last three years:

-In 2010, its budget increased compared to 2009 (figures not available at the time of writing the report) and 12 persons have been added to its staff.

-c) Describe the competences of this body (or bodies), including a reference to whether it deals with other grounds of discrimination and/or wider human rights issues.
+- 2009 : 4.480.000 Euros - 2010: 7.140.000 Euros (This increase of the budget is a late adaptation of the extension of the missions of the Centre which took place in 2003.
+It allowed to add 12 persons to the staff which went from 74 people to 86 people) 2011: 7.260.00 Euros. - c) Describe the competences of this body (or bodies), including a reference to whether it deals with other grounds of discrimination and/or wider human rights issues.